Cherylinn’s Stage 4 MCL Non-Hodgkin’s Lymphoma Story

 Getting a second opinion

 When he went to talk to my oncologist, that scared me, too.
-One of the things is making sure that if people don’t feel comfortable, get a second opinion and don’t feel bad to get a second opinion.
+One of the things is making sure that if people don’t feel comfortable, get a second opinion and don’t feel bad getting a second opinion.
 When I asked him and he went to go talk to my oncologist, I felt like she was going to be really offended that I got a second opinion.

 She told me something that was very interesting.
 She said, “If they’re a good doctor, if they’re conscious of their patient, they shouldn’t be offended that you want a second opinion.”